What is National Hydrogen Mission? What are the objectives of NHM? How is it advantageous? Read to know more.

 The Government of India has allotted Rs 25 crore in the Union Budget 2021–22 for the research and development in hydrogen energy and intends to produce three-fourths of its hydrogen from renewable resources by 2050.

-What is National Hydrogen Mission?
+What is the National Hydrogen Mission?

 The objective of the National Hydrogen Mission is to scale up Green Hydrogen production and utilization and to align India’s efforts with global best practices in technology, policy, and regulation.

-The NHM, according to the Ministry of New and Renewable Energy (MNRE), has identified pilot projects, infrastructure, and supply chain, research and development, regulations, and public outreach as broad activities for investment with a proposed financial outlay of Rs 800 crores for the next three years.
+The NHM, according to the Ministry of New and Renewable Energy (MNRE), has identified pilot projects, infrastructure, supply chain, research and development, regulations, and public outreach as broad activities for investment with a proposed financial outlay of Rs 800 crores for the next three years.

 It aims to leverage the country’s landmass and low solar and wind tariffs to produce low-cost green hydrogen and ammonia for export to Japan, South Korea, and Europe.